 What Is Moo In Bangkok?

-Moo or Muban refers to a village in Thai.
+Moo or Muban refers to a village in Thailand.
 This is a sub-division within that tambon.

 What Does Soi In Thai Mean?